labilezhu/istio-insider-en/docs/source/ch2-envoy/envoy@istio-metrics/index.md

 Then the more metrics, the more people get lost in the sea of metrics.

 As a mix of back-end jianghu for many years old Cheng (old programmer), there are always a lot of things do not understand, but it is difficult to say.
 One of them is the meaning of some specific metrics.
 Let's take two examples.
-1:
-1. I used a tool called `nstat` to locate a network problem under Linux, it outputs a lot of metrics, but many will find that some of the metrics are dead on arrival to find the documentation.
-This has always been a problem with open source software, it changes so fast that the documentation can't keep up, or is even incorrect or out of date.
+1. I previously used a tool called `nstat` to locate a network problem under Linux.
+It outputs a lot of metrics, but many people found that there were no documentation for some metrics.
+This is also a problem that open source software has always had.
+It changes quickly, the documentation cannot keep up, and it may even be wrong or out of date and has not been updated.
 2. I used a tool called `ss` to locate a TCP connection problem under Linux, it outputs a god metric that search engines can't do anything to explain.
 In the end, I had to look at the original code.
 Luckily, I recorded my findings in Blog: ["Probably the most complete description of the TCP connection health metrics tool, ss"](https://blog.mygraphql.com/zh/notes/low-tec/network/tcp-inspect/), so I hope there will be some references for those who come after me.